More from Metadata

 - ضائع في الترجمة in Arabic

 The same applies to your artist name, especially if it’s in a Western name order (First Name Last Name).
-For example, if your artist name is Bill Murray in English, it must be translated to:
+For example, if your English artist name is Bill Murray, it must be transliterated to:

 - ビル・マーレー in Japanese